cmiles1/QuantumZetaZeros/README.md

 ## Files

 ### continuedfractions.py
-Converts a float, (and a max iteration) and turns it into a CF.\
+Converts a float, (and takes a max iteration amount) and turns it into a CF.\
 Converts a CF into an float

 ####  CF_encode(x,maxIt)